rothfield/doremi-script/README.md

         - cat composition.txt | doremi2htmldoc > composition.html
   - This project borrows ideas from [ABC musical notation](http://en.wikipedia.org/wiki/ABC_notation), [lilypond](http://lilypond.org), and [markdown](http://en.wikipedia.org/wiki/Markdown).
   - Special thanks to George Ruckert, Ali Akbar Khan and the authors of peg.js, lilypond, and coffeescript.
+  - The online version is best used with Firefox.